Nextiva / Blog / Customer Experience

 • Net Promoter Score® (NPS): NPS measures how likely customers are to recommend your brand to others.
 Delivering a consistent, positive experience across all channels is one of the strongest ways to boost your NPS.

 The way we interact with customers is always evolving.
-Here are several exciting trends shaping the future of omnichannel customer experience
+Here are some trends shaping omnichannel customer experience:

 • AI-powered personalization: Artificial intelligence can analyze vast amounts of customer data to understand individual customer preferences and deliver highly tailored content, offers, and support across all touchpoints.